remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Finishing Up

-Congrats, you now have a globally cached static web site runing on a combination of S3 and CloudFront.
+Congrats, you now have a globally cached static web site running on a combination of S3 and CloudFront.
 However, before we move on, we have to discuss cache invalidation.

 > There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors.
 > - Leon Bambrick